Monday, July 25, 2016

 Nice, France, as a truck, plowed through Bastille Day crowd, killing 84 people, including children.
 Two young women laying flowers for the victims.

 Children are usually caught up in racially motivated crimes and violence, yet they are not responsible for any of them.
-But many times influenced by the crimes surrounding them and what they watch on the television, they grow up to be racists and criminals.
+But many times influenced by the crimes surrounding them and what they watch on television, they grow up to be racists and criminals.